Commercial PACE Financing for Resiliency

 This toolkit provides an overview for building owners, operators, and occupants that may want to take advantage of CPACE financing to improve resiliency in their facilities.

-TOOLSCommercial PACE Financing for Resiliency Fact SheetThis fact sheet explores how commercial property assessed clean energy (CPACE) financing can be used to fund resiliency improvements that make buildings more resistant to natural disasters and other threats.Commercial PACE Financing for Microgrid in Mixed-Use Building Implementation ModelFinanced by Greenworks Lending, this $1 million project in Hartford, CT, included energy efficiency, renewable energy, and microgrid improvements as part of broader renovations in a mixed-use housing and retail space.Commercial PACE Financing for Seton Medical Seismic Retrofits Implementation ModelFinanced by CleanFund and Petros PACE Finance, this $40 million seismic and energy efficiency retrofit in Daly City, CA, is the largest in the history of CPACE financing.Financed by Hannon Armstrong, this $500,000 project in Pensacola, FL, included upgrades to the facility’s windows and roof that will allow it to resist hurricane-force winds while improving energy performance.This webinar explores how more developers and building owners are discussing resilient building design in response to the risk that natural and human events pose to energy systems.This webinar reviews the current trend toward CPACE financing for resiliency, including three case studies that illustrate how you can take advantage of this rapidly growing financing mechanism.
+TOOLSCommercial PACE Financing for Resiliency Fact SheetThis fact sheet explores how commercial property assessed clean energy (CPACE) financing can be used to fund resiliency improvements that make buildings more resistant to natural disasters and other threats.Commercial PACE Financing for Microgrid in Mixed-Use Building Implementation ModelFinanced by Greenworks Lending, this $1 million project in Hartford, CT, included energy efficiency, renewable energy, and microgrid improvements as part of broader renovations in a mixed-use housing and retail space.Commercial PACE Financing for Seton Medical Seismic Retrofits Implementation ModelFinanced by CleanFund and Petros PACE Finance, this $40 million seismic and energy efficiency retrofit in Daly City, CA, is the largest in the history of CPACE financing.Financed by Hannon Armstrong, this $500,000 project in Pensacola, FL, included upgrades to the facility’s windows and roof that will allow it to resist hurricane-force winds while improving energy performance.This webinar explored how more developers and building owners are discussing resilient building design in response to the risk that natural and human events pose to energy systems.This webinar reviewed trends toward CPACE financing for resiliency, including three case studies that illustrate how you can take advantage of this rapidly growing financing mechanism.